Words, when at their best, should be seducing you.

 Since they’re so common, how do we go about making friends with clichés so they’ll benefit our copy?

-And how do you prevent their damaging nature from presenting you as someone you’re not?
+And how do you stop clichés presenting you as someone you’re not?

 Which someone is that?